German doctor charged with causing bodily harm by doping - WHIZ News

 The case results from raids in February at the world cross-country ski championships in Austria, where five athletes were arrested, and in the doctor’s home city of Erfurt in Germany.
 The case has involved law enforcement and anti-doping bodies in countries across Europe and as far afield as the United States.

-Former skier Max Hauke was sentenced to five months probation for sports fraud in Austria in October, and veteran ski coach Mati Alaver was given a one-year suspended sentence in Estonia last month.
+Former skier Max Hauke was sentenced to five months probation for sports fraud in Austria in October, and veteran ski coach Mati Alaver was given a one-year suspended sentence in Estonia last month after accusations he persuaded athletes to dope.

 German prosecutors said they identified 23 athletes from eight countries who had used blood doping, but their jurisdiction only covered athletes in Germany who had undergone the procedure since December 2015, when there was a change in the law.
 The doctor had allegedly been providing blood treatments for athletes since 2011.